kyle11235/ruby-adventure/README.md

                 click arrow of Ruby image > drag into scene, it creates a GameObject in the scene

-- controller / frame rate
+- controller / frame rate / script c#

         - create script